All Products

 Background information

 The following scenario is used as an example.
 An enterprise deployed two servers in the Singapore region for its headquarters.
-A web application that provides Internet-facing services by using two different domain names over HTTP is deployed on both servers.
+A web application that provides Internet-facing services using two different domain names over HTTP is deployed on both servers.
 Most employees of the company need to access the web application from the China (Hong Kong) region.
-The company faces the following challenges:
+The company faces the following issues:

 • The network connections that are established over the Internet are unstable.
 Network issues, such as network latency, network jitter, and packet loss, frequently occur.